molgenis/molgenis-emx2/docs/molgenis/run_java.md

     ```
 * Open on http://localhost:8080

-N.B. emx2 will SET jit = 'off' on startup because postgresql jit has performance issues.
+N.B. emx2 will need SET jit = 'off' postgresql jit has performance issues.
 Optionally, you can change defaults using either java properties or using env variables:

 * MOLGENIS_POSTGRES_URI